Two arrested after armed robbery on South Congress

 The victim gave police surveillance video showing two men with guns breaking in and threatening employees at a gaming business in the area.

-One suspect held his weapon against one victim's head, forcing them to open a game room machine for the cash inside.
+One suspect held his weapon against a victim's head, forcing them to open a game room machine for the cash inside.
 A second suspect pistol-whipped and robbed another employee.

 A bystander reported the suspect's car and license plate number to police.